 - To develop presentation skills

-CEF level B1 and above
+CEFR level B1 and above

 The lesson plan and worksheet can be downloaded in PDF format below.
 In addition, you will need:

 - Project materials: coloured pens, pencils or crayons, paper, a large sheet of card, scissors, glue

 - Optional: access to a computer classroom or a device for watching a short video